jeremy-w/nerdcamp-flutter-2020.07/Day2.md

 ## Compile-Time Architecture
 TODO: This was originally planned for Monday.

+And I guess now it gets kicked to Wednesday.

+This looks promising though: https://github.com/flutter/flutter/wiki/The-Engine-architecture

 ## New Platform-Specific Concerns: Text Editing
 After reading about [platform adaptations](https://flutter.dev/docs/resources/platform-adaptations),